Britain's first astronaut

 “The panel discussion was excellent and the feedback outstanding.
 Your contributions were very much appreciated by the other speakers and attendees.” – Royal Aeronautical Society President’s Conference

-Helen Sharman became the first British Astronaut when, in May 1991, she launched on a Russian Soyuz spacecraft.
-She spent 8 days orbiting the Earth, living and working on the MIR Space Station.
+Helen Sharman is a pioneer, a role model for young people (of all ages!) and world-class inspirational speaker.
+She became the first British Astronaut when in May 1991, aged 27, she launched on a Russian Soyuz spacecraft.
+She spent 8 days orbiting the Earth, living and working on the MIR Space Station*. (*In the modern Russian language, “Mir” can be translated as “peace” or “world”.)
+Helen will celebrate her 30th Anniversary in May 2021.

-Helen was selected from 13,000 applicants for Project Juno, a co-operative arrangement between the Soviet Union and a British company set up to manage the Mission.
-She didn’t think she stood a chance of being chosen when she applied, after hearing an advert on the radio.
-But she was exactly the right person – calm, practical, friendly, professional and a team player.
+She was selected from over 13,000 applicants but didn’t think she stood a chance of being chosen when she applied, after hearing an advert on the radio on her way home after work.
+Two people were chosen for the rigorous training but only one – Helen – went into Space.
+But Helen was exactly the right person – calm, practical, friendly, professional and a team player.

 Helen Sharman was awarded the OBE in 1993.
-In the New Years Honours List 2018, she was further awarded a rare and special honour, being made a Companion of the Order of St Michael and St George (CMG) for services to Science and Technology Educational Outreach.
+In the New Year Honours List of 2018, she was further awarded a rare and special honour, being made a Companion of the Order of St Michael and St George (CMG) for services to Science and Technology Educational Outreach.
+She received the CMG from Her Majesty The Queen at Windsor Castle in February 2018.

-In his Foreword to Helen’s autobiography Seize The Moment, Arthur C Clarke writes “Her account of the hours before the launch and the actual sensations during ascent into orbit is so gripping that any reader will feel a vicarious involvement.
+In his Foreword to Helen’s autobiography Seize The Moment, Arthur C Clarke writes: “Her account of the hours before the launch and the actual sensations during ascent into orbit is so gripping that any reader will feel a vicarious involvement.
 This is exactly what it must be like”.
-Helen is also the author of The Space Place (1997) a children’s book, illustrated by Mic Rolp.

-Helen has not returned to Space but, like every other astronaut, she would love to go into Space again, experiencing the weightlessness, the camaraderie ……… and the views.
+Helen has not returned to Space.
+But, like every other astronaut, she would love to go to Space again, experiencing the weightlessness, the camaraderie ……… and the amazing and beautiful views of Earth and the stars.

-She now works full-time at the Department of Chemistry, Imperial College University of London.
+She now works part-time on science outreach the Department of Chemistry, Imperial College, University of London.

 Helen recorded the Audioguide for the acclaimed Cosmonauts exhibition at the Science Museum, London.